bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 In this example, the resulting objects will all be imported as `Shop` fixtures.
 Note that these modules should return _plain objects_.
 They should be thought of as identical to individual JSON files, just procedurally generated.
 This is a powerful feature that allows generated fixtures to reference and be referenced by other fixtures.

-Additionally, returning an array here will result in auto-generated fixture names.
-For example the first import will be called `shop-1`.
-In some cases it may be preferable to choose the fixture name to allow other fixtures to reference them.
-In these cases simply export an object instead:
+Returning an array here will result in auto-generated fixture names.
+For example, the first export will be called `shop-1`.
+To manually choose the fixture name, export an object instead:

 ```js
 // shops/index.js

 const { kebabCase } = require('lodash');
 const names = ['Flower Shop', 'Department Store', 'Supermarket'];
 const fixtures = {};

 for (let name of names) {
   const slug = kebabCase(name);
   fixtures[slug] = { name, slug };